 Jackson Mahomes arrested, charged with aggravated sexual battery

 KANSAS CITY, Mo.
-(KCTV/Gray News) - Jackson Mahomes, a social media influencer and younger brother of Kansas City Chiefs star quarterback Patrick Mahomes, has been arrested, KCTV reports.
+(KCTV) - Jackson Mahomes, the 22-year-old social media influencer and younger brother of Kansas City Chiefs star quarterback Patrick Mahomes, has been arrested.

 He was charged with three counts of aggravated sexual battery and a fourth count of battery.
 He was booked into the Johnson County Detention Center on a $100,000 bond.

-Overland Park police confirmed the incident stemmed from an accusation by the owner of an Overland Park restaurant.
-Jackson Mahomes allegedly assaulted her and also shoved a waiter in separate incidents.
+Overland Park police confirmed the incident stemmed from an accusation by the owner of an Overland Park restaurant in which he allegedly assaulted her and shoved a waiter in separate incidents.

 The alleged incident happened on Feb.
-25, at Aspens Restaurant and Bar Lounge.
-Video circulating online shows Jackson Mahomes, 22, kissing the 40-year-old owner of the restaurant.
+25, 2023, at Aspens Restaurant and Bar Lounge in Overland Park.
+Video circulating online shows Jackson Mahomes, 22, kissing the 40-year-old owner of the restaurant located at 6995 W. 151st Street.

 In March, Jackson Mahomes’ lawyer provided KCTV5 with a statement denying the claims against Jackson.

-Note: Editor’s Note: This is a breaking news story and will be updated.